Giallo Point and his grimy delivery: enter the man from Crate Divizion.

 Him-Lo is not like any other guy I worked with his pen is so sharp and has many swords to his style.

-We really connect on a musical level and the tracks come so naturally, when that chemistry hits like that it’s the best feeling working with someone you respect fully.
+We really connect on a musical level and the tracks come so naturally, when that chemistry hits like that it’s the best feeling working with someone you respect in full.

 Any final word for your fans?
 This is where you can plug anything you want…